Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 MICHELLE: Well, no, actually.
 I’m still happy from my seven-volume binge and hung up on how awesome Yotsuba&! is.
 I haven’t really gotten beyond that yet.
 So, what I’m saying is I’ll happily be swept along by your agenda. :)

-MELINDA: Well, okay!
+MJ: Well, okay!
 Let’s start with Yotsuba, then.
 For those who don’t know, Yotsuba&! is a slice-of-life series that chronicles the daily adventures of Yotsuba, a green-haired five-year-old who lives with Koiwai, her youngish adoptive dad, and who approaches everything in life with a sense of true wonder and (frequently) an earnest lack of understanding.
 Over the course of the series, she is introduced to everyday concepts like air-conditioning and cake, each more wonderful than the next….